mousepawmedia/pawlib/docs/source/core/stdutils.rst

 This will split a ``std::string`` by a given token and store it in a ``std::vector``.
 The token will be stripped out in the process.

-Later versions of this will support OneString and FlexArray.
+Later versions of this will support Onestring and FlexArray.

 ..  code-block:: c++